Speed at the Cost of Quality: How Cursor AI Increases Short-Term Velocity and Long-Term Complexity in Open-Source Projects: Related Work

 The human-level performance of recent LLMs enables their practical applications to various software engineering tasks, such as code completion~\cite{DBLP:journals/csi/HuseinAC25}, code review~\cite{DBLP:conf/issre/LuYLYZ23}, and testing~\cite{DBLP:journals/tse/SchaferNET24} (see also the two surveys by~\citet{DBLP:conf/fose-ws/FanGHLSYZ23} and ~\citet{DBLP:journals/tosem/HouZLYWLLLGW24}).
 The 2024 Stack Overflow Developer Survey shows that 76\% of all respondents are using or planning to use LLM tools in their development process~\cite{stackoverflow-survey-ai}.
 This wide adoption raises two main questions for researchers: (1)~To what extent do LLMs improve developer productivity?
 (2)~To what extent should we trust the code generated by LLMs?

 A large body of prior research on the productivity impact of LLMs focuses on \emph{code completion tools}---mostly the pre-agentic GitHub Copilot~\cite{DBLP:conf/pldi/0001KLRRSSA22, DBLP:conf/chi/Vaithilingam0G22, DBLP:conf/icse/Imai22, dohmke2023sea, DBLP:journals/corr/abs-2302-06590, hoffmann2024generative, DBLP:conf/icis/YeverechyahuMO24, DBLP:journals/corr/abs-2410-02091, cui2024effects, DBLP:journals/corr/abs-2406-17910, stray2025developer}, with only a few execeptions~\cite{DBLP:journals/corr/abs-2410-12944, kumar2025intuition}.
 Evidence from small-scale, constrained randomized controlled experiments demonstrates a productivity increase ranging from 21\%~\cite{DBLP:journals/corr/abs-2410-02091} to 56\%~\cite{DBLP:journals/corr/abs-2302-06590}, as measured by task completion time.
 Field experiments conducted at Microsoft, Accenture, and Cisco report similar numbers (from 22\% \cite{cui2024effects} to 36\%~\cite{DBLP:journals/corr/abs-2406-17910}).
 The productivity increase estimated from open-source projects on observational data is similar and sometimes lower: a DiD design comparing Python and R packages estimates a 17.82\% increase in new releases among Python packages after Copilot availability~\cite{DBLP:conf/icis/YeverechyahuMO24}---without clear knowledge of which packages used Copilot.
 Another study of proprietary Copilot backend data estimates only a 6.5\% increase in project-level productivity, as measured by the number of accepted pull requests~\cite{DBLP:journals/corr/abs-2410-02091}.
+A more general study using a neural classifier to identify AI-generated code on GitHub shows moving to 30\% AI use raises quarterly commits by 2.4\%~\cite{daniotti2025using}.
 Studies point to various mechanisms causing the productivity increase, such as how LLM adoption increases work autonomy~\cite{hoffmann2024generative} and helps iterative development tasks (e.g., bug fixing)~\cite{DBLP:conf/icis/YeverechyahuMO24}.